rivt-info/rivtinfo.github.io/docs/_sources/rivt.md.txt

 # **rivt**

-**rivt** is an engineering document markdown language processed by **rivtlib**, a Python library.
+**rivt** is an engineering markdown language processed by a Python library, **rivtlib**.
 They are both open source and run on any platform that supports Python 3.8 or above.
-The language and library are designed to write, assemble and share engineering documents in a way that prioritizes clarity, efficiency, extension and universal access. **rivt-doc** is a complete open source editing and publishing system with installers and requiring a number of open source library and application dependencies.
+The language is designed to prioritize clarity, efficiency and access when writing, organizing and sharing engineering documents.

 The minimum software needed is:

 - Python 3.8 or higher
 - **rivtlib** + Python dependencies

-Full capabilities require the **rivt-doc** framework.
+**rivt-doc** is an installable, open source editing and publishing framework that requires additional open source library and application dependencies.
+Details are provided here.

 ## rivt files